bitcoinbrisbane/DappBrowser6000/README.md

 ## A worked ERC20 example.
 Say a user wants to build a web page to interface with their ERC20 token.
-They may want to display some of the readonly properties such as
+They may want to display some of the readonly properties such as:

 * Name (field name)
 * Symbol (field symbol)